GLOBAL MARKETS-Stocks reach new peak in world full of surprises

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets

-The upbeat U.S. jobs data offers policymakers some assurance that inflation will gradually rise to the central bank's 2 percent target, and likely clear the way for a plan to start shrinking its massive bond portfolio later this year.
+Growing signs of labour market tightness offer U.S. policymakers some assurance that inflation will gradually rise to the central bank's 2 percent target, and likely clear the way for a plan to start shrinking its massive bond portfolio later this year.

 But market pricing shows investors are still about evenly divided over whether the Fed will also opt to raise rates again in December.